 Expiration of the agreement is a matter left for the parties to agree upon.
-As noted to above, there are no specific rules on franchise agreements as regards the duration of the agreement.
+As noted above, there are no specific rules on franchise agreements regarding the duration of the agreement.
 Parties may, therefore, establish when the agreement will expire.

-Portuguese doctrine and case law have, however, been of the understanding that the length of the franchise agreement should be enough to enable the franchisee from recovering its investments.
-Furthermore, there are a substantial number of court decisions that have established a right of indemnity for the franchisee when a franchisor has not given a reasonable notice prior to the termination of contracts with undetermined length, based on the principle of good faith and
+Portuguese doctrine and case law have, however, been of the understanding that the length of the franchise agreement should be enough to enable the franchisee to recover its investments.